- Address: 3335 Yonge Street, Suite 302, Toronto, ON, M4N2M1

 – No alcohol consumption at least 24 hours before and after the appointment.

 – A responsible adult must accompany the patient to the office, remain in the office during the procedure, and drive the patient home.
-Transport must be via car or taxi, not TTC.
+Transport must be via car or taxi.

-– The patient should not drive a vehicle or operate any machinery for 18 hours following the anesthesia experience.
+– The patient should not drive a vehicle or operate any machinery immediately after the appointment.

 – Please wear loose fitting clothing with sleeves which can be rolled up past the elbow, and low-heeled shoes.

 – Contact lenses, jewelry, and dentures must be removed at the time of surgery.

 – Do not wear lipstick, makeup, or nail polish on the day of surgery.

 – If you have an illness such as a cold, sore throat, stomach or bowel upset, please notify the office.

 – If you take routine oral medications, please check with the doctors prior to your surgical date for instructions.

 Contact our nitrous oxide North York, Toronto and sedation dentists at Yonge & Lawrence, serving the Greater Toronto Area, Avenue and Lawrence, Yonge and Eglinton, Yonge and Sheppard, Lawrence Park, North York and North Toronto area to see which sedation option is right for you.